 Are You a Mortgagee or Mortgagor?

-It’s mortgage Q&A Friday!
+It’s mortgage Q&A time!
 Today’s question: “What is a mortgagee?”

 It can eventually be sold by the mortgage lender to a third party to pay off any attached liens, or mortgages.

 So if you’re still not sure, you are probably the mortgagor, also known as the homeowner with a mortgage.
 And your lender is the mortgagee.

 What makes this particular issue confusing is that it’s the other way around when it comes to renters and landlords.

 Yep, for some reason a landlord is known as a “lessor,” whereas the renter/tenant is known as the “lessee.”
 In other words, it’s the exact opposite for renters than it is for homeowners.

 I suppose it makes sense that both landlord and borrower are property owners.

 What About a Mortgagee Clause?